avoinsystems/server-tools/sentry/README.rst

                                and will only be used to extract the Odoo Git commit, which will be sent to Sentry, to allow to distinguish between Odoo updates.
                                Overridden by *sentry_release*

+``sentry_tags``                Comma-separated list of tag:value pairs to be sent to Sentry.
+If you
+                               for example wanted to tag an instance of Odoo based on it being an Enterprise installation and that it was running on server number 12, you might run with the option
+                               *--sentry_tags=type:enterprise,servernum=12*.
+If the option
+                               *sentry_include_versions* is given, the Odoo major and minor versions are added to the tags as eg.
+                               *odoo_major_version:11.0,odoo_version:11.0-20171130*.
+                               Note that tags are only informative in Sentry and do not usually enable any special functionality.
+Their main use is in categorizing errors.
 =============================  ====================================================================  ==========================================================

 Other `client arguments